• A TR Group Site

 The first stage is to check the whole vehicle for evidence of rats.
 While they are most likely to be in the engine bay, they could also be in the boot or the main passenger compartment.
 If they are nesting behind the dashboard, you may need to get professional help.

 Second, make the car safe by disconnecting the battery.
-If it’s an EV, there is potentially much more risk because of the high voltage (400-800V), and you should contact a mechanic that specialises in EVs if you suspect there could be damage to wiring.
+If it’s an EV, there is potentially much more risk because of the high voltage (400-800V), and you should contact a mechanic who specialises in EVs if you suspect there could be damage to wiring.

 Now you can disinfect the area as rat droppings can carry bacteria that are harmful to humans.
 Wear a mask and gloves.
 This can be done by spraying it with a bleach solution or disinfectant until it’s very wet.
 After 5-10 minutes, wipe up the nest materials, urine and droppings.
 Clean the surrounding area with a disinfectant.
 Don’t use a pressure washer as this could spray rat urine and faeces into other areas.

 Rats have chewed through the wiring casing.
-This is to create bedding materials or to wear down their teeth which grow all the time
+This is to create bedding materials or to wear down their teeth, which grow all the time

 How do you stop rats from reinfesting your vehicle?